flozz/yoga-image-optimizer/README.rst

     * Do not allow to remove images with the ``<Del>`` key while an optimization is in progress
-    * Fix image previews: no more ugly thumbnails with indexed images
+    * Fixed image previews: no more ugly thumbnails with indexed images
     * Image previews now honor the JPEG orientation EXIF tag

   * Windows specific changes: